mantidproject/documents/Design/CodeReorg/CodeReorg.md

 - More requirements for dedicated GUIs will require a much better library of reusable widgets
 - Greater usage of mantid on headless machines requires separate packages for "framework", "gui", etc

 ## Requirements ##

+Quote from "Large Scale C++ Software Design" by John Lakos - *"Carefully partitioning a system into large units and then considering aggregate dependencies among these units is critical when distributing the development effort for projects across multiple individuals, development teams, or geographical sites."*

 ### Must Haves ###